 Ulrich says that participating in Zer0 Debris with his sons “gave me an opportunity to really know my boys…I feel so accomplished that this has helped open their eyes to what the world is and what the world can be to people when we stand for something greater than ourselves.”

 Being Zer0 Debris in the face of ‘what is’ today

 Between Landmark Forum News’ first conversation with Ulrich and our follow-up, the world of ‘what is’ for the state of California changed significantly.
 With state and federal recommendations to practice social distancing, Ulrich realized his team had to make a decision about their scheduled March 15 clean-up, and they did–for the first time in 27 months, “the Zer0 Debris event was cancelled by the whole team, it was agreed upon.”

 “So it’s official, it’s cancelled.
 But what I did is, I went to the beach.
 Unofficially official.
 No tent, no set up.
 It was me as me.
 I was just me, cleaning, picking up stuff.
-And one good friend came and said ‘Can I join you?’
+One good friend came and said ‘Can I join you?’
 And I said ‘Yeah, but it isn’t Zer0 Debris!’
 So to answer your question, it doesn’t matter if it was just me alone.
 I came out to do what I said I was going to do.
 I stood in my word.”

 In the face of a massive breakdown, in the face of a ‘what is’ that left Zer0 Debris with a moral and societal obligation to make the choice not to gather as a group, Ulrich Floresca still showed up and kept his commitment to himself and the world.
 12.2lbs of trash still left that beach that morning.
-And so, Zer0 Debris still made a difference in March 2020.
-Congratulations.
+Zer0 Debris still made a difference in March 2020.
+Congratulations!